 The Predator Orion 3000 can be picked up for a very reasonable price, and although the RTX 2060 is now last-gen in PC terms, it’s still capable enough to see you satisfied for many years to come, and can be upgraded down the line.
 If you are willing to wait, Acer is highly likely to announce new systems at CES 2021 in January, and Acer is bringing the RTX 3060 Ti and RTX 3070 to the Orion 3000, which is going to be a killer PC at the lower end of the price range.
 (The Orion 5000 will be getting up to RTX 3090 GPU options.)

-In terms of upgrades, the only thing I would recommend upgrading straight away, or selecting a better option when speccing your PC, is either doubling or upgrading the 2 x 8Gb DDR4-2666, which shouldn’t set you back more than £40-50 and is very easy to install, even for a novice.
-An additional M.2 NVMe drive slot is available and easily accessible for if/when you need it, but aside from that, the Orion 3000 is a solid investment that will keep you comfortably playing AAA titles for many years to come, especially at 1080p or 1440p.
+In terms of upgrades, the only thing I would recommend upgrading straight away, or selecting a better option when speccing your PC, is either doubling or upgrading the 2 x 8Gb DDR4-2666, which shouldn’t set you back too much and is very easy to install, even for a novice.
+The Orion 3000 is a solid investment that will keep you comfortably playing AAA titles for many years to come, especially at 1080p or 1440p.

 Design and build

 The 2020 redesign of the Orion 3000 is a huge improvement over the old version.
 It’s not as angular and aggressive as before but still has enough eye-catching nods to the gamer market to make it stand out.
 It’s a small form-factor PC, and though it’s not as minute as a micro-PC, the modest 18-litre case is very compact and should fit on most desks without any problem.